roadsidemultimedia/Docs/customize/adding-custom-scripts.md

 # Adding Custom Scripts #

-Adding custom scripts such as tracking code or any other scripts that offer functionality not possible **"Out of the Box"** with PageLines DMS.
+If you wish to add custom scripts such as tracking code or any other scripts that offer functionality not possible **"Out of the Box"** with PageLines DMS, then the Custom Scripts Editor is your new best friend.

 ## Custom Scripts Editor ##

-The simplest method to add custom scripts to PageLines DMS, is using the **DMS Custom Code  &rarr;  Custom Scripts** Editor.
+To access the Custom Scripts Editor, navigate to **DMS Toolbar &rarr; Custom Code  &rarr;  Custom Scripts** Editor.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/custom-script-editor.jpg)

 The Custom Scripts Editor can be used to add any kind of custom or third party `<script>` such as Google Analytics tracking code.

-However, the Custom Scripts editor **doe not** `CSS`, `LESS` or `PHP`, if you wish to add these types of customization to your website, please use the correct methods.
+However, the Custom Scripts editor **doe not** support `CSS`, `LESS` or `PHP`, if you wish to add these types of customization to your website, please use the correct methods.

 <div class="row-fluid">
 	<div class="span12">